-In women with hypertensive disorders of pregnancy (HDP) and in those with normotensive pregnancy, angiogenic markers correlate with maternal echocardiographic parameters used to evaluate left ventricular morphology and diastolic function.
-The relationship between soluble fms-like tyrosine kinase-1, placental growth factor, their ratio and maternal cardiac indices in HDP patients might explain why an angiogenic imbalance during pregnancy is associated with maternal adverse cardiovascular outcome in pregnancy and in the postpartum period.
+In women with hypertensive disorders of pregnancy (HDP) and normotensive pregnancy, angiogenetic markers correlate with maternal echocardiographic parameters used to evaluate left ventricular morphology and diastolic function.
+The relationship between sFIt-1, PIGF and their ratio and maternal cardiac indices in HDP patients might explain why an angiogenic imbalance during pregnancy is associated with maternal adverse cardiovascular outcomes in pregnancy and in the postpartum.

 What are the clinical implications of this work?

-Angiogenic markers, which are used widely for the diagnosis and management of HDP, might also give important information on the maternal cardiovascular system during pregnancy.
-Further studies are needed to evaluate the nature of this correlation and if they could be used as predictors of maternal cardiovascular disease after HDP.
+Angiogenic markers, which are widely used for the diagnosis and management of HDP, might also give crucial information on the maternal cardiovascular system during pregnancy.
+And, further studies are needed to evaluate the nature of this correlation and if they could be used as predictors of maternal cardiovascular disease after HDP.